Web Vitals

 For your instrumented web apps, Sentry gathers web vitals from real user traffic through supported browsers.
 These web vitals are used to calculate a Performance Score for your web application.
 Using these metrics, we surface the pages that have the most opportunity to improve your app's overall performance.

-The gif below walks through how to get insights on your web vitals.
+The interactive demo below walks through how to get insights on your web vitals.

 The Web Vitals page, nested under the Insights tab, gives you an overview of your page load and interaction performance for the selected project(s).
 You can use this page as a starting point to investigate poor Web Vitals affecting your web application and drill down to better understand which pages are affecting your web performance the most.